 Three entities have acquired legal status as international actors, whether through historical precedent or international agreement.
 These entities do not control significant territory and have a limited international profile as a nation.

 For over a thousand years, the Pope ruled central Italy from Rome (with some exceptions due to schism or war).
 However, in 1870, the Pope became a prisoner in the Vatican as a united Italy became an independent state.
 In 1929, Benito Mussolini and Pope Pius XI established the independence of Vatican City, an area of approximately 100 acres within the City of Rome.
-As a nation, the Vatican has observer rights in the UN, and maintains diplomatic relations with most States.
-The disproportionate influence is due to the Pope being the religious leader of the world’s nearly one billion Catholics.
+As a nation, the Vatican has observer rights in the UN and maintains diplomatic relations with most States.
+The disproportionate influence is due to the Pope being the religious leader of nearly one billion Catholics.

 The Vatican also enjoys the benefits of international immunities, including the extension of immunity through to its agencies – including its national bank and its officers.

 Established in the 12th Century, the Order of Malta occupied the islands of Malta from 1530 to 1798, when Malta was conquered by Napoleon and later ceded to the British in 1814.
 Since that time, the Order of Malta has operated from Rome, operating hospitals and providing international humanitarian aid.
 The Order of Malta is closely aligned with the Vatican.
 It is recognized by several Catholic countries with limited international and diplomatic recognition – predominantly to the extent it facilitates its international humanitarian mission.

 Unlike the Vatican and Order of Malta, where their international recognition is founded in antiquity and tradition, the ICRC is a relatively modern organization, established in 1863.
 The ICRC, like the Order of Malta, is focused on providing international relief, particularly during wartime.